-Reported in August of 2014, 209,000 new jobs were created in July.
-The unemployment rate slightly increased to 6.2%.
-Non-farm, seasonally adjusted employment grew to an all time high 139.0 million.
+Reported in September of 2014, 142,000 new jobs were created in August.
+The unemployment rate slightly declined to 6.1%.
+Non-farm, seasonally adjusted employment grew to an all time high 139.1 million.
 Unfortunately, many of high paying manufacturing jobs have been replaced by lower paying service jobs.
 Also, the long-term unemployed (out of work for 26 weeks or longer) find it extremely challenging to return back to work, as employers perceive their skills as outdated.
 Millennials and women over 55 years old are the most impacted with the highest and longest unemployment rate across all gender and age groups.

 Federal tiers are determined by the state`s unemployment rate where the unemployed individual chooses to file for benefits.